UEE42611 – Certificate IV in Hazardous Areas Electrical

 The course is post-trade training, so we usually require a current electrical license (any Australian state or territory) or instrumentation trade certificate as a pre-requisite.
 Electrical engineers meet the pre-requisites for the inspection related units only.

-Blended delivery of 60% theory and 40% practical training with equipment that you are likely to see in a typical industrial environment with hazardous area electrical equipments.
+Blended delivery of 60% theory and 40% practical training with EEHA equipment that you are likely to see in a typical hazardous area industrial environment – oil, gas and mineral processing industry.
 The course includes in-class progressive assessment; short answer tests on hazardous area fundamentals; equipment marking; equipment certification; and, device interpretation.

 You will undergo one on one practical training with industry experienced, qualified Electrical Professional Trainers with hands on experience in installation, inspection and remediation work in Hazardous areas.
 The training will include inspection on the purpose-built hazardous areas skids in the following areas: